 - 1. Following an absence, the student should report to the office with a parent note or doctor's note.
 At that time the student must present a note stating:

 - a. date of absence

 - b. reason for absence

 - c. signature of parent

 EXAMPLE:

-"To whom it may concern: Joe Smith was at home on 9-27-12.
+"To whom it may concern: Joe Smith was at home on 9-27-23.
+He had the flu